As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Tiefling Warlock

 A Tiefling Warlock is one of the most stereotypical builds there is.
-Maybe it’s the inherent association Tieflings have with demons that drives them to make pacts with those sorts of powers.
-Maybe it’s the horns, or the Charisma casting.
-Whatever it is, ‘Tiefling’ and ‘Warlock’ are almost synonymous in Dungeons and Dragons.
+Maybe it's the inherent association between Tieflings and demons that drives them to make pacts with those sorts of powers.
+Maybe it's the horns, or the Charisma casting.
+Whatever it is, 'Tiefling' and 'Warlock' are almost synonymous in Dungeons and Dragons.

 The DnD Warlock has very limited access to spells, so the inherent magic of a Tiefling is a solid way to expand their repertoire.
-You won’t have much need for that Intelligence stat increase, but we think booksmarts are overrated anyway – unless you’re planning to play a DnD Wizard.
+You won't make much use of the Tiefling's Intelligence stat increase, but we think booksmarts are overrated anyway - unless you're planning to play a DnD Wizard.

 Tiefling Sorcerer

-Another glass cannon spellcaster (but one that plays very differently from the Warlock) is the Tiefling Sorcerer.
-Once again, you’re casting spells with your Charisma.
-And once again, your choice of race gives a nice boost to a limited range of spells.
+The Tiefling Sorcerer is another glass cannon spellcaster, but it plays very differently from the Warlock.
+Once again, you're casting spells using your Charisma, and once again, your choice of race gives you a nice boost to a limited range of spells.

-We’d argue the DnD Sorcerer is the most complex of the Tiefling-friendly classes, so bear that in mind when choosing your build.
-That does also mean it can be incredibly powerful, though.
+We'd argue the DnD Sorcerer is the most complex of the Tiefling-friendly classes, so bear that in mind when choosing your build.
+That does also mean it can be incredibly powerful.

 Tiefling Bard

-A Tiefling Bard has significantly more spell slots than a Warlock, but they’ll still benefit from the extra options at early levels.
-Plus, given the DnD Bard tendency to play party Skill Monkey, you might actually be able to put your Intelligence stat to good use.
+A Tiefling Bard may start with significantly more class spell slots than a Warlock, but at early levels you will greatly benefit from the extra daily casts the Tiefling provides.
+Plus, given the DnD Bard tendency to play party Skill Monkey, you may actually be able to put the Tiefling's superior Intelligence stat to good use.

-Charisma is still the main stat to focus on here.
+Charisma is still the main stat to focus on for the class.
 It fuels your magic, and it helps you charm your way out of any sticky social situations.

 Tiefling Paladin

 If you want at least some martial combat prowess, a Tiefling Paladin build is your best bet.
-You’ll still have a bit of magic to manage, but hey, at least you can capitalize on the Zariel Tiefling’s smiting powers now.
-That always seems to go to waste in our other builds.
+You'll still have a bit of magic to manage, but you'll get a lot more play from aggressive spells like the Zariel Tiefling's smiting powers, which always seems to go to waste in other builds.

-Ignore Intelligence entirely here, even with the stat boost.
-A DnD Paladin is MAD (multiple ability score dependent) enough as it is, so you’ll need all your points to boost Strength and Constitution as well as Charisma.
+If you're using the base Tiefling species, one of your ability score increases will be in Intelligence - this should be the only time you ever put points into Intelligence.
+A DnD Paladin is MAD (multiple ability score dependent) enough as it is, and you'll need all your points to boost Strength and Constitution as well as Charisma.

 DnD Tiefling 5e - a purple-skinned cartoon tiefling with three horns.